pinedrop/transcripts_ui/README.md

 ## Introduction

 Transcripts UI provides a themeable interface for interacting with timecoded transcripts in Drupal.
-Transcripts UI assumes a very simple data model for transcripts, suitable for many uses.
+The module assumes a very simple data model for transcripts, which may work for you.
 A transcript is divided into a number of Time Code Units (TCUs).
 Each TCU has an optional speaker, a start time, and an end time.
 In addition, each TCU has any number of "tiers".
 Tiers can be anything, but by